Swashbuckler film: Television

 American television produced two series of Zorro (1957 and 1990).
-Following the film The Mask of Zorro (1998), a television series about a female swashbuckler, the Queen of Swords, aired in 2000.
+Following the film The Mask of Zorro (1998), a television series about a female swashbuckler, Queen of Swords, aired in 2000.

 The Spanish television series Águila Roja (Red Eagle), aired from 2009 to 2016, is an example of the swashbuckler genre.

 Italian and German televisions produced several series of Sandokan.

 Notable films

+Films with swashbuckler elements that can be considered precursors to the cinematic genre: